-During the coldest period of the year, many lakes and rivers freeze and when the sun decides to show its happy face on a cold winter’s day, the conditions are perfect to take your ice-skates with you and go gliding on natural ice.
-It might be a bit scary at first but once you feel your skates gliding over the frozen water and you hear the wind cradling around you, you will start to enjoy the feeling of freedom while admiring the surrounding scenery.
-If you don't have a lot of experience in ice-skating yet, don’t worry, you’ll find guided tours for both beginners and more experienced ice-skaters.
+During the coldest period of the year, many lakes and rivers freeze, and when the sun shows its happy face on a cold winter’s day, the conditions are perfect for taking your ice skates with you and go gliding on natural ice.
+It might be a bit scary at first, but once you feel your skates gliding over the frozen water and you hear the wind cradling around you, you will start to enjoy the feeling of freedom while admiring the surrounding scenery.
+If you don't have much experience in ice skating yet, don’t worry, you’ll find guided tours for both beginners and more experienced ice skaters.
 Safety is crucial when ice skating on natural ice.
-Before going ice skating, make sure you have the right knowledge and equipment.
+Before going ice skating, make sure you have the proper knowledge and equipment.

 Experience ice fishing

-With 100,000 lakes, majestic rivers and a long coastline dotted with thousands of islands, Sweden is a paradise for fishing enthusiasts.
+Sweden is a paradise for fishing enthusiasts, with 100,000 lakes, majestic rivers, and a long coastline with thousands of islands.
 And for a really cool experience, go ice fishing during winter by drilling a hole in the ice angling pike, perch or an Arctic char.
-If you want to enjoy the sunny winter days, slightly warmer but at least lighter, you can even go ice fishing in late winter, early spring around March and April.
+If you want to enjoy the sunny winter days, slightly warmer but at least lighter, you can even go ice fishing in late winter or early spring around March and April.
 And if you prefer urban, coastline or river fishing, Sweden has it all.